odriverobotics/ODrive/README.md

 * [Flash the board](https://github.com/madcowswe/ODriveFirmware#flashing-the-firmware)

 ### Startup procedure
 The startup procedure is illustrated [here](https://www.youtube.com/watch?v=VCX1bA2xnuY).
 Note that the rotor must be allowed to rotate without any biased load during startup.
-That means mass and friction loads are fine, but gravity or spring loads are not okay.
+That means mass and weak friction loads are fine, but gravity or spring loads are not okay.

 ### Sending USB commands
 Sending USB commands is documented [here](https://github.com/madcowswe/ODriveFirmware#communicating-over-usb)